Skip to Main Content

 OTHER

-An article is considered "peer-reviewed" if it has been reviewed by scholars and professionals within the field of study for which the article was written.
-This process involves reviewing how the article was written and the research involved in the study.
+An article is considered "peer-reviewed" if it has been reviewed by scholars and professionals within the field of study for the article.
+This process involves reviewing how the article was written and the research involved.
 The review process involves an extensive exchange between the review panel and the author(s), and the article can only be considered for publication in a scholarly journal once it has been approved.

 Ask yourself the following questions about the article you are viewing to determine if it is peer-reviewed: